 The proposed rule solves only part of the problem of increased program costs.
 State statute authorizes the environmental quality commission to raise fees annually in an amount not to exceed the anticipated increase in the cost of administering the permit program or 3 percent, whichever is lower (Oregon Revised Statute 468B.051).
 The estimated program cost increase of 7.1 percent for fiscal year 2014 is greater than the maximum 3 percent allowed by law.

 Also, the Blue Ribbon Committee recommended in its 2004 report permit fees comprise 60 percent of the total permit program budget, with public funds (federal, general) accounting for 40 percent.
-When including a 3 percent fee increase in the 2013-2015 Governor’s Balanced Budget, permit fees support 62 percent of the total budget.
+A 3 percent fee increase in the 2013-2015 Governor’s Balanced Budget would result in permit fees supporting 62 percent of the water quality permit program budget.
 A permit fee increase based on a 60:40 percent funding split is 2.9 percent.
-In an effort to meet the Blue Ribbon Committee recommendation, DEQ changed its permit fee increase proposal from 3 percent to 2.9 percent.
+DEQ changed its permit fee increase proposal from 3 percent to 2.9 percent to meet the Blue Ribbon Committee recommendation.

 How will DEQ know the problem has been solved?